fungl164/JConsole/README.md

-# JConsole - A Java Console application
+# JConsole - An ultra light-weight Java console
 -------------------------------------

-This is a general purpose system console app built primarily so I wouldn't have to leave Netbeans in order to play with Ruby on Rails (RoR) on the Windows platform.
+This is a general-purpose system console app built primarily so I wouldn't have to leave Netbeans in order to play with Ruby on Rails (RoR) on the Windows platform.

-JConsole can be used as an embedded or standalone command prompt (e.g. cmd.exe)
+JConsole is very light-weight and can be used as an embedded or standalone system command prompt (e.g. cmd.exe)

 It simply forks a system process via ProcessBuilder and handles I/O via SwingWorker without using or starting any additional threads.
 It can also be